vburckhardt/terraform-ibm-cbr/examples/fscloud/README.md

 5. Skips creation of zones for these two service references ["user-management", "iam-groups"].

 ## Note
-- The services 'compliance', 'directlink', 'iam-groups', 'containers-kubernetes', 'user-management' do not support restriction per location for zone creation.
+The services 'directlink', 'globalcatalog-collection', 'iam-groups' and 'user-management' do not support restrictions per location.